WeMakeDevs/classroom-monitor-bot/README.md

 | `cm!translate <text>` | Translate the given text to English                            |
 | `cm!meme`                  | Send a meme from the [r/programmerhumor](https://www.reddit.com/r/ProgrammerHumor/) Reddit

-**This bot is reserved for functionalities offered for the Community Classroom community.**
+**This bot is reserved for functionalities offered for the We Make Devs community.**

 ## Commit Message